 Distributing Patterns Evenly

-By distributing the patterns evenly, you have various patterns rested in layers, which ensure the visual continuity flowing without any disturbances.
+By distributing the patterns evenly, you have various patterns rested in layers, ensuring the visual continuity flowing without any disturbances.
 Visual continuity gives a sense of aesthetic pleasure and makes a cohesive look of the whole space.

 There are a few rules on how to distribute patterns evenly :